-If you know anything about marketing, you know that you need to get people to click on your ads if you want your campaign to be a success.
+If you know anything about marketing, you know that you need to get people to click on your ad images if you want your campaign to be a success.

 Clicks represent visits to your website, and the visitors that land on your site may be potential customers.